-I am proud to have Louisville Film Society as the fiscal sponsor for KY Place—a web series that seeks to explore and understand Kentucky and the people who call it home.
+I am proud to have Louisville Film Society as the fiscal sponsor for KY Place—a documentary series that seeks to explore and understand Kentucky and the people who call it home.

 The concept for the series began during my days as a student at the University of Louisville.
 I had just finished my very first documentary, New Kentucky Home, which followed the day-to-day experiences of newly resettled refugees in Kentucky.

 Throughout the production, my interactions with Louisville’s refugee and immigrant community helped expand my awareness for social issues.
 I began to see the world in new and exciting ways.
-Strangers became neighbors, and neighbors became friends.
+Strangers became neighbors.
+Neighbors became friends.

 In four episodes, we spoke with sixteen individuals who brought their experiences, ideas, and solutions to the table; recognizing both the traditions that bring us together and the obstacles that hold us back.
-As a proof of concept, KY Place demonstrates how locally-produced media could function as a catalyst for open discussions—for Kentuckians and for people facing similar challenges elsewhere.
+As a proof of concept, KY Place demonstrates how locally-produced media could function as a catalyst for solution-oriented discussions, both for Kentuckians and for people facing similar challenges elsewhere.

-Consider donating to KY Place and your tax-deductible contribution will help further production of this series.
+Consider donating to KY Place and your tax-deductible contribution will help further production of this series and elevate the shining individuals that make our state unique.
 Thank you.

 – Elijah McKenzie